Caio-Felice-Cunha/PizzaRunner/README.md

 * Accepting Suggestions

 ## Disclaimer
 The whole case, as well as the database and questions are authored by Danny in his [#8weeksqlchallenge](https://8weeksqlchallenge.com/).
-This is [Case Study #1 - Danny's Diner](https://8weeksqlchallenge.com/case-study-1/)
+This is [Case Study #2 - Pizza Runner](https://8weeksqlchallenge.com/case-study-2/)